 4. Reviews from HubSpot employees

-Reviews are meant to provide feedback on an agency’s ability to deliver ongoing marketing or sales services.
-Reviews left by HubSpot employees are not helpful when someone is looking to hire an agency for a service.
+Reviews are meant to provide feedback on a service provider's ability to deliver ongoing services.
+Reviews left by HubSpot employees are not helpful when someone is looking to hire a business for a service.

-If an agency receives a negative review, please consult the TOU and Guideline linked above.
+If a profile receives a negative review, please consult the TOU and Guideline linked above.
 We will only remove a review if it violates these terms.
 If you think the client is misleading visitors of the directory with their review, please try to reconcile the situation directly with the client first.
 Please document that communication for future reference.

 If you would like to dispute a review, please send the above-referenced communication along with the reviewer name and company to email@example.com.
 Our team will look into the review and determine if it warrants removal.
 At this moment, we do not have an SLA for how long this process takes.